Join our list

 Second Stop: Malibu

 Let’s get this road trip rolling!
-Hopefully after enjoying a couple relaxing days in San Diego you’re now ready to hit the Pacific Coast Highway in earnest.
+Hopefully, after enjoying a couple of relaxing days in San Diego you’re now ready to hit the Pacific Coast Highway in earnest.
 On to Malibu.

 Little did I know that locals in Malibu apparently have a thing for abbreviating or shortening the names – just like me.
 Known locally simply as “The ‘Bu,” Malibu may be best known as being a Hollywood movie stars’ retreat.

-Once you begin driving through this elegant yet surprisingly un-pretentious looking coastline, you’ll see why.
-From beautiful stretches of beach, to the rolling hills of the Santa Monica Mountain Range, it’s easy to get lost in the natural aesthetics present across the landscape.
+Once you begin driving through this elegant yet surprisingly un-pretentious-looking coastline, you’ll see why.
+From beautiful stretches of beach to the rolling hills of the Santa Monica Mountain Range, it’s easy to get lost in the natural aesthetics present across the landscape.
+If you want to stay in the Malibu area, here are some hotel recommendations.

 Things to do in Malibu